killtheyak/killtheyak-pages/django-celery-redis.md

 title: Use Celery in Django with a Redis backend
 updated: 2013-07-13
-description: Celery is a distributed task queue for Python that allows you to run comutationally expensive code asynchronously.
+description: Celery is a distributed task queue for Python that allows you to run computationally expensive code asynchronously.
 Here's how to integrate Celery in a Django project, using Redis for the backend service.
 os: [macosx, linux]
 tags: [python, django]
 deps: [install-homebrew]